Places of worship in Bengaluru: Gavi Gangadhareshwara Temple, Gavipura

-Another interesting astronomical feature which attracts thousands of devotes to the temple on Makar Sankranti day in January is of sun rays passing between the horns of the Nandi (bull), located outside at the entrance to the temple, which lights the idol of Shiva inside the cave.
+Another interesting astronomical feature which attracts thousands of devotees to the temple on Makar Sankranti day in January is of sun rays passing between the horns of the Nandi (bull), located outside at the entrance to the temple, which lights the idol of Shiva inside the cave.

 Nandi Temple, Basavanagudi

 A famous temple built in the 16th century during the rule of Kempegowdas, is the Bull temple or the Nandi Temple (‘Nandi' in Sanskrit means ‘joyful') made of granite.
 This temple built in 1537 on a hill top with a porch in the Vijayanagara architectural style is named after the large granite Nandi monolith placed on a plinth in the temple shrine.
 The temple is exclusive for the worship of the sacred bull in Hinduism, known as Nandi, Lord Shiva's vahana, or animal mount.
 Nandi idol at this temple is said to be one of the largest in the world, with height of about 15 ft and 20 ft length.
 Temples for Dodda Ganapathy (huge Ganesha -– 10 ft height & 15 ft wide) and for Lord Shiva, a little above the Ganesha temple, are also located at the foot of the hill.
 A groundnut fair called Kadalekay Parishe in Kannada language, which is linked to a popular folklore legend, is held by farmers every year during November to thank Nandi for the good yield of this crop and to seek further blessings.